CSchink/16vc-technical/README.md

 to abstract away any sort of input into a dedicated abstraction layer.

 **Code Splitting**.
 Implemented code splitting of components through the Loadable framework and React Router.

+**Project MGMT and Design**  Before a single piece of code was written I reviewed all requirements and designed the MVP with usability in mind.
+Issues were then created in order to methodically track the status of the project.
+From there I set out to complete the MVP and, once finished, tagged it as a [v0.1](https://github.com/CSchink/16vc-technical/releases) release.
+Knowing the limitations with that implementation I then set out on a more interactive version with realtime WebSocket updates.
+I replaced the Web Socket integration with a more robust version, needing only to change some dependencies and update the React hook previously implemented.